 - Documentation from a government agency

-If funds are available payment arrangement will be negotiated with your landlord or mortgage, and they will receive payment directly.
-You may only receive a portion of the money you and may have to go to other help more people.
+If funds are available, payment arrangements will be negotiated with your landlord or mortgage, and they will receive payment directly.
+You may only receive a portion of the money and may have to go to another organization for more help.
 You may have to go to several organizations to get all your rent paid.

 Charities, such as The Salvation Army, Catholic Charities, or the Red Cross may be able to assist you in paying your rent.
-Go here Local Independent Charities of America, to locate a charity that can give you the help you need.
+Go here, Local Independent Charities of America, to find a charity that can give you the help you need.
 (800) 876-0413

-Keep in mind, and if you qualify for assistance, you may not be able to get all the help from one agency.
 You may not be able to get anything at all.
 Many people need help, and often the funds run out.
-In that case, they will give you a list of other locations that can help you pay the rent.
+In that case, they will give you a list of other locations that can help pay the rent.
 It may be frustrating and embarrassing but remember you need a place to live.
-This financial situation a temporary situation, and this too shall pass!
-You may also get help with a list of food banks and church pantries, that can also provide you with groceries.
+You may also get help with a list of food banks and church pantries that can also provide you with groceries.